dreamgrove/dreamgrove/content/balance/Compendium.md

 If you double-checked your rotation and still feel like you're underperforming you could just be playing low keys, together with classes that have very bursty damage profiles.
 When playing a Balance Druid, mobs need to live long enough for you to actually start doing damage, which is something that doesn't really happen in keys lower than 20+ and especially on Tyrannical.
 Consider focusing a bit more on ST or trying another spec, but take into account the fact that DPS isn't everything in a key.

 ### I've seen a lot of people running build X instead of Y in Mythic+, is X better?
-This season there are many viable builds and in the end it, once the necessary talents are taken, it just comes down to personal preference.
+This season there are many viable builds and in the end, once the necessary talents are taken, it just comes down to personal preference.
 One notable example is the choice between {{< spell 202770 "Fury Of Elune" >}} and {{< spell 274281 "New Moon" >}}: the former performs slightly better in AOE scenarios, while the latter is slightly better in ST, so people will usually pick the one they're most comfortable with.
 Feel free to use any of the builds mentioned in the Talents section.

 ### How do I track our tierset?
 You can use the [following WeakAura](https://wago.io/BoomkinTierSet)